Frame of Government of Pennsylvania: Frame of 1696 (Markham's Frame)

-The Frame of 1701 (The Charter of Privileges)
+Frame of 1701 (The Charter of Privileges)

-After his 15 years’ absence, Penn returned to Pennsylvania in 1699 and found the assembly resisting his proprietary authority.
+After his 15 years' absence, Penn returned to Pennsylvania in 1699 and found the assembly resisting his proprietary authority.
 His attempts to reinforce proprietary governance turned out to be unpopular.
 Hostility towards proprietary politics and desire for the legislature's autonomy prevailed among the Quaker elite.
 In 1701, on the eve that Penn left Pennsylvania to defend his colonial charter before the King in London, the assembly presented him with a new draft of the frame of government, which is subsequently known as the Frame of 1701, or the Charter of Privileges.

 The Frame of 1701 further strengthened the controlling role of the assembly.
 An elective council was not even mentioned in the legislative process, and thus the assembly became the sole legislative authority.
 Meanwhile, the assembly obtained several Anglo-Saxon standard parliamentary privileges constitutionally for the first time: the right to prepare legislative bills, elect its own officers, appoint committees, sit on its own adjournment, judge the qualifications of its own members, and impeach officers of government.
 The assembly was to be elected annually by freemen and composed of four representatives from each county.
 The governor may appoint a council to assist with executive affairs, the council does not have a role in the legislative process.

 In addition, the Frame of 1701 required all claims relating to properties to be directed to ordinary courts of justice, and thus neutralized the power of the Board of Propriety, the center of proprietary land administration.

 Another significant concession in the Frame of 1701 was that the Lower Counties, or Territories, are permitted to establish their home rules.
 In 1705, the Territories took advantage of this provision and set up their own assembly.

 Although Penn steadfastly refused to approve the Frame of 1696, he yielded to the Frame of 1701, which was different from the Frame of 1696 only in details.
 Some writers regarded his concession as a sign of his losing control over the colony.
 He admitted that he approved the Frame of 1701 only because he saw a majority had been convinced by David Lloyd that it was a form of government "nearer to English methods, which they called for so often."
 Also, in anticipation of the possibility that his rights of government in the colony might be stripped of by the English Parliament, a more democratic governmental structure might provide the Quakers in the colony with a shelter from an arbitrary royal governor.

 The Frame of 1701 remained the governing constitutional document in Pennsylvania in the following seventy-five years until the Pennsylvania Constitution of 1776 replaced it.